Physical Therapist Assistant, AS

 Physical Therapist Assistant Salary & Job Outlook

 How much does a physical therapist assistant make?
-O*Net Online indicates the U.S. median physical therapist assistant salary in 2014 was $54,410 per year or $26.16 per hour, while the Bureau of Labor Statistics projects a much faster than average job growth of 41 percent between 2014 and 2024.
+The Bureau of Labor Statistics indicates the U.S. median physical therapist assistant salary in May 2015 was $55,170 per year or $26.52 per hour, with a much faster than average projected job growth of 41 percent between 2014 and 2024.

 PTA Professional Organizations